 Course Reference Numbers

 Leadership development, marine biology, tourism, entrepreneurship and small business management.

-$70 in fall quarter for an incorporation fee and lab fees, $50 in winter for lab fees
+$70 in fall quarter for an incorporation fee and lab fees.

 Students with previous coursework in biology and chemistry will be eligible to earn up to 12 upper division science credits per quarter.